rday45/flask-web-server/README.md

 Method = PUT or PATCH

-this endpoint can update a character. characters can only be updated by their users or an admin.
+This endpoint can update a character. characters can only be updated by their users or an admin.
 A user can only update their name and description whereas an admin can update most character attributes.
 Only the fields updated need to be sent in the request.

-a sample for a user updating a character's name:
+A sample for a user updating a character's name:

 ```JSON
 {